gregfoletta/Device-Firewall-PaloAlto/README.md

 This module provides an interface to the Palo Alto firewall API.

-# DETAILS

-# METHODS
+# FUNCTIONS

 ## fw()

-This sub (not a class method) is exported automatically into the main:: namespace if the module is called from a one-liner - i.e. the calling script name is '-e'.
+This is exported automatically into the main:: namespace if the module is loaded within a one-liner - i.e. the calling script name is '-e'.
+If the module is loaded within a normal script, this sub is not exported into main (though is of course accessible using `Device::Firewall::PaloAlto::fw()`.)

-This shortens the amount of code needed in one liners.
+The purpose of this sub is to reduce the amount of code needed in one liners.
 As an example

     # Long way
     % perl -MDevice::Firewall::PaloAlto -E 'Device::Firewall::PaloAlto::new(vefify_hostname => 0)->auth->op->system_info->to_json'